jpurista/jpurista.github.io/projects/list/pamelas-diner.md

 ---

 ### <u>Project Description</u>
 This project was completed as a web development project for my Information Systems class.
-For he
+In completing the project, I made a design guide for uniformity throughout the site, created and followed wireframes, and performed user testing for optimized user experience.
+There were no front-end frameworks used for the layout of the pages as most elements were made with pure HTML and CSS.
+However, there were some external JQuery and iFrame elements used on the Location and Reviews pages.

 ---